A good climber and jumper, the Burmese loves being adored by her parent but may not get along easily with other cat breeds.

 At any age, they love to look at the world around them and their favorite place may often turn out to be a window where they can observe the world outside.
 Burmese cats are very comfortable with other Burmese, but they may not get along as well with other breeds.

 Burmese are good climbers and jumpers and should have cat trees and perches.
-The Burmese is a sturdy, stocky cat and his nutrition should be watched to prevent obesity, particularly if the cat does not get enough exercise.
+The Burmese is a sturdy, stocky cat and her nutrition should be watched to prevent obesity, particularly if the cat does not get enough exercise.

 While adult Burmese are placid cats, they also tend to be very kittenish and love their daily playtime.
-They love being adored by their guardian, and love having their stomach rubbed and being petted.
+They love being adored by their parent, and love having their stomach rubbed and being petted.
 A daily petting session is a must for any Burmese.

 In 1930, a cat named Wong Mau made its way from Burma to the United States with Dr. Joseph C. Thompson.
 This cat was deep brown in color and many fanciers thought she might be just a very dark Siamese.
 Dr. Thompson did not have this view, and he and other like-minded breeders decided to breed Wong Mau to determine just what breed she was.
 Wong Mau was the beginning of the Burmese breed.